knowflo/knowflo/README.md

 ## Configuration

+Generate a secret for the cookie sessions using `rake secret` and add it to your `.env` file like this:

+    echo "SECRET_TOKEN: `rake secret`" >> .env

+If you're deploying a production version of the site you'll want this value in your ENV settings.

-You'll want to configure the Facebook and Algolia integrations (or disable those components).
-If you're deploying on Heroku you can set these as environment variables.
-See <code>config/settings/default.rb</code> for app-specific configuration settings.
-You'll also want to configure the mailer; out of the box it looks for <code>SENDGRID_USERNAME</code> and <code>SENDGRID_PASSWORD</code>.
+You'll need to configure the Facebook and Algolia integrations (or disable those components).
+There are environment variables for these as well.
+See `config/settings/default.rb` for the appropriate configuration value names.

+Finally, you'll also need to configure the mailer.
+Out of hte box it looks for `SENDGRID_USERNAME` and `SENDGRID_PASSWORD`.
+This will hopefully be more flexible in the future.

 ## Note on Patches / Pull Requests